iluvjava/Maths/Notebook 2.0/CSE 546/Sigmoid And Odds.md

 }{\mathbb{P}\left(D\right)}
 $$

 This is the portion of people who have cancer and have the specific set of symptoms $D$ over all the people who have cancer.
-This Produces the probability of given the set of symptoms the probability of have cancer.
+This Produces the probability of given the set of symptoms the person ends up having the cancer.

 **Ok, the problem is**: It's very unlikely that this very specific set of symptoms occurred in our data set, because the symptoms covers a wide variety and span a very huge space.